Abandoned & Little-Known Airfields:

 A 1960 aerial view looking east at the site of MacArthur Airport (from the FL DOT, via Brian Rehwinkel).

-the site of the former MacArthur Field has been densely redeveloped with housing,
+A 1999 USGS aerial photo showed the site of MacArthur Field had been densely redeveloped with housing, and no traces of the runways appeared to remain.

 shows the traces of a few foundations of buildings from the site's days as an airport.